Titans prepare for Eagles & AJ Brown

 Since then he has tweeted about his former team and their breakup and then removed those tweets after sparring with scorned Titan fans.

-Brown is a talented player and a big personality and both should be on display Sunday in Philadelphia.
-The Eagles are 9-1 though and just because of Brown.
+Brown is a talented player with big personality and both should be on display Sunday in Philadelphia.
+The Eagles are 9-1 for so far in the season.
 If the Titans get distracted by the talk and the circus things could get ugly fast.

 Titans head coach Mike Vrabel says there is no reason for his team not to be focused, “This is the best team in the National Football League.
 They ran for 360 yards.
 There will be plenty of challenges.
 It is a good football team, on the road.
 We have proven to be, and hopefully who we are.
 We’ll just have to have to prepare this week, show up, try to do things that we know are successful, and not start changing things or pointing fingers but just be accountable, make the corrections, figure out why, ask questions, learn from it, and make sure that we look at the things of what we do well and have success with and look at what we do when we don’t.”